-Other causes for this condition include infection of Mycoplasma pneumoniae or cytomegalovirus .
+Other causes for this condition include infection of Mycoplasma pneumonia or cytomegalovirus .

-In many cases (roughly half of all cases), the cause is not actually determined.
+In many cases (roughly half of all cases), the cause is not determined.

-There are some factors that can help predict the chances of developing the condition.
+Some factors can help predict the chances of developing the condition.
 This includes a few genetic links that researchers have made recently that can be used to help identify people who may develop this condition.

 People who have autoimmune conditions (like multiple sclerosis, systemic lupus erythematosus, or asthma) or HIV are also at a much higher risk of developing the condition.

-There are a number of complications that can arise from Steven Johnson syndrome, including dehydration, infections, pneumonia, and organ failure.
+There are some complications that can arise from Steven Johnson syndrome, including dehydration, infections, pneumonia, and organ failure.

 The death rate associated with it is about 5–10%.

-In most cases, the skin will stop blistering and regrow as normal over the course of a few months.
+In most cases, the skin will stop blistering and regrow as normal over a few months.

 How Common Is Steven Johnson Syndrome?